-The parties signed a PreNuptial Agreement before they married.
+The parties signed a Prenuptial Agreement before they married.
 It included a waiver of the right to maintenance.
 Husband later filed for divorce.

-Wife argued that she should receive maintenance and a portion of any property which had been acquired during the marriage.
+The wife argued that she should receive maintenance and a portion of any property which had been acquired during the marriage.
 Husband argued that the premarital agreement specifically provided that anything acquired during the marriage was nonmarital property.
 There was no indication that any marital property existed.

 The wife was awarded temporary maintenance.
 She appealed.

 She argued that she did not have sufficient information about her husband’s property.
 The wife did not argue that she did not voluntarily sign the premarital agreement.
 She admitted that she had not read it.